North Park Primary School

 Pupils should demonstrate:

-• an acceptance that people having different faiths or beliefs to oneself (or having none) should be accepted and tolerated, and should not be the cause of
+• an acceptance that people having different faiths or beliefs to oneself (or having none) should be accepted and tolerated, and should not be the cause of prejudicial or discriminatory behaviour

 • an understanding of the importance of identifying and combating discrimination.